skoczy01/nft-marketplace-react/README.md

 ### Clone from https://www.figma.com/community/file/1114379659045628264

-##### All images and authors are taken from https://opensea.io/for educational purposes.
+##### All images and authors are taken from https://opensea.io/for educational purposes, i create my own firebase with this data.